tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 But when considering that the required metadata will depend on the execution context (runtime), this solution is not chosen, because the `taskRef` under `Pipeline` belongs to the authoring time.
 Here the authoring time means a user will be expected to complete the configuration (authoring) for the `Task`.

+_(Note: This approach can meet use cases which require metadata specified during configuring a `Pipeline`, such as always enabling hermetic execution mode for certain referenced `Task`(s).)_

 ### Create a `PipelineTaskRef` type

 As a metadata field will be needed for the runtime, a possible solution will be creating a new type / field, under `PipelineRun` as discussed [here](https://github.com/tektoncd/pipeline/issues/4105#issuecomment-1084816779).